 2. Functional testing

 To do this, call your security installer.
 They will then work with the security operations center to test your security devices thoroughly.
 For example, they will check if cameras are recording clear images and motion detectors are detecting movement.
-They may ask you to walk in front of your business video surveillance cameras or motion detectors.
-This will help make sure the devices can identify possible threats and tell the difference between actual dangers and false alarms.
-To ensure that the camera gets clear images, conduct the tests when it is dark outside.
+They may ask you to walk in front of your business surveillance cameras or motion detectors.

 3. Analytics testing